pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 the taxonomic sense of the word.

 **Def.
-(Taxonomic Treatment):** *Taxonomic Treatment (or simply Treatment) is a rhetorical element of a taxonomic publication.*
+(Taxonomic Treatment):** *Taxonomic Treatment (or simply Treatment) is a rhetorical element of a taxonomic publication*

-akin to Introduction,
-Methods, etc. Thus, we derive the class `trt:Treatment` from `deo:DiscourseElement`.
-We model this derivation on the way `deo:Introduction` is defined.

-We also consider Treatment to be an of expression of a theory about a taxon aka Taxon Concept, sometimes just Taxon.
-In order to  link Treatment to Taxon Concept we connect the Journal Article or Book Chapter or whatever

 ```
 <<Treatment>>=